TatyanaFilimonova/home-work-7/README.md

 classes.py - socket classes and their logics

-body.py - logic of messanger applications, and dictionary of messages for bots, that excheged with.
+body_client.py - logic of messanger applications, and dictionary of messages for bots, that excheged with.

 test_client.py - "local" copy of messenger

 test_client2.py - "remote" copy of messenger

+To launch the application you have to launch the test_client.py and test_client2.py in different shells or on different PC.
+In case you use different PC (different interfaces), you have to make changes in this section of test_client*.py files:

+TARGET_HOST =
+TARGET_READER_PORT =
+TARGET_SENDER_PORT =